Kunlong1994/lab3/Lab-#2.md

 * Your own distributed camera app

-Try something new!
+As in the previous lab, modify the template for the lab to make it your own.
+You can do this just through text, better html and reframing the point of view, or you can incorporate technical improvements from the next part of the assignment...

+* Try a new node library/package

+Find, install, and try out a node-based library and try to incorporate into your lab.

-If you are stuck: On Linux, `node-webcam` uses `fswebcam`. https://www.npmjs.com/package/node-webcam shows other commands available using node-webcam, and typing `man fswebcam` describes a variety of image capture options.
+If you are stuck, some ideas:
+    * On Linux, `node-webcam` uses `fswebcam`. https://www.npmjs.com/package/node-webcam shows other commands available using node-webcam, and typing `man fswebcam` describes a variety of image capture options.
 Try out some modifications, and show us the screen capture of the resulting webpage.

-* Try a new node library/package

-Find, install, and try out a node-based library.
+    * Another package to try: `gm`.
+GM is GraphicsMagick and ImageMagick for node. https://www.npmjs.com/package/gm

 Document your successes and failures (totally okay!) for your Slack lab#2 turn-in.
 This will help the class community figure out cool new tools and capabilities.
 A good source for possible library ideas is your assignment #2.